XPRNetwork/grant-framework/applications/proton-nigerian-hub.md

 > Describe your project in detail, include any screenshots or designs.
 What problem does it solve?
 What is the current state of the project?
-Proton-Nigerian-Hub is a community of Proton Blockchain Enthusiasts and early investors in Nigeria and Africa, dedicated to spreading awareness and knowledge about Proton and its potential applications.
+Proton-Nigerian-Hub is a community of Proton Blockchain Enthusiasts and early investors in Nigeria and Africa, dedicated to spreading awareness and knowledge about Proton and its potential applications. <br>
-Our goal is to educate the large population of Nigerians about the benefits of Proton blockchain, its products and usecases, thereby bringing more investors and developers to the ecosystem.
+**Our goal** is to educate the large population of Nigerians about the benefits of Proton blockchain, its products and usecases, thereby bringing more investors and developers to the ecosystem. <br>
 We believe that Proton is an innovative blockchain project that solves many of the problems facing traditional finance and payments systems.
 With its fast, secure, and low-cost transactions, Proton has the potential to revolutionize the way people in Nigeria and Africa transact and interact with financial institutions.

-**Problem We're Solving:
+**Problem We're Solving:**
-We have recognized that there is still a lot of work to be done in terms of spreading awareness and knowledge about Proton in our local communities.
+We have recognized that there is still a lot of work to be done in terms of spreading awareness and knowledge about Proton in our local communities. <br>
 This is where ProtonNigerianHub comes in.
-By building a community both online and offline, we aim to provide education, networking opportunities, and support for anyone interested in learning more about Proton and its potential applications.
+By building a community both online and offline, we aim to provide education, networking opportunities, <br>
+and support for anyone interested in learning more about Proton and its potential applications.

-**Our Mission
+**Our Mission:**
-We believe that ProtonNigerianHub will be an important driver of growth and adoption for Proton in Nigeria and Africa.
+We believe that ProtonNigerianHub will be an important driver of growth and adoption for Proton in Nigeria and Africa. <br>
 By providing a central point of activity and information for blockchain enthusiasts and investors, we hope to build a strong community that can help drive adoption and growth for Proton in our local markets.

-** The Current State of Our Project
+**The Current State of Our Project**
 - We already have a working team that is on non-stop evangelism about Proton Blockchain but we need capacity & resources to spread even further across 36 States in Nigeria and touch neighboring African Countries.
 We have carried and still carrying events, seminars across Universities and engaging investors and government officials.
 - We have secured a domain (Protonnigeria.com) for this project but need to develop an online platform (ProtonNigerianHub) where we will educate, train, blog,